This is where big money is flowing and ads are attacking in the battle for control of WA’s Legislature

 “I’m not some crazy tax lady,” she said in the video.

-There didn’t used to be so much independent spending before the primary election in Washington, said Dean Neilsen, a political consultant doing work this year for multiple Democratic candidates and for New Direction PAC, attributing the change to an increase in political spending across the board and to “how high the stakes are for both parties” in 2022.
+There didn’t used to be so much independent spending before the primary election in Washington, said Dean Nielsen, a political consultant doing work this year for multiple Democratic candidates and for New Direction PAC, attributing the change to an increase in political spending across the board and to “how high the stakes are for both parties” in 2022.

 Chad Minnick, a political consultant working this year for multiple GOP candidates, said Republicans “want to probe and see how many races they can have in play” come November.
 In some races attracting big money, “the Democrats are the bleeding swimmers and the Republicans are the sharks,” with conservative PACs attacking and progressive PACs trying to help, he added.